lenineto/HotelPolls/README.md

 - [ ] Remove requirement for password when registering a new user
 - [ ] Improve the user interface (it's not responsive)
 - [ ] Add dark theme support (as we are using Tailwind CSS, it's easy to do)
+- [ ] Queue the password less emails

 ## License